Textbook: The printing press

+Modern era

 While many textbooks were already in use, compulsory education and the resulting growth of schooling in Europe led to the printing of many more textbooks for children.
 Textbooks have been the primary teaching instrument for most children since the 19th century.
 Two textbooks of historical significance in United States schooling were the 18th century New England Primer and the 19th century McGuffey Readers.

 Recent technological advances have changed the way people interact with textbooks.
 Online and digital materials are making it increasingly easy for students to access materials other than the traditional print textbook.
 Students now have access to electronic books ("e-books"), online tutoring systems and video lectures.
 An example of an e-book is Principles of Biology from Nature Publishing.

 Most notably, an increasing number of authors are avoiding commercial publishers and instead offering their textbooks under a creative commons or other open license.